cs50/cs50.readthedocs.io/github.md

 1. Click **New SSH Key**.
 1. Paste your public key into the text box under **Key**.
 Optionally input a title under **Title** (e.g., `CS50 IDE` if using CS50 IDE).
 1. Click **Add SSH Key**.
+1. Back to the terminal window (as in CS50 IDE), execute `ssh -p443 -T git@ssh.github.com`.
+If asked whether you're "sure you want to continue connecting," input `yes`, then hit Enter.

 You should now be able to use `check50` and `submit50` (and `git`) without GitHub username and password.
 But if you created a passphrase, you might still be prompted for that.